anaharris/grailed-backend-challenge/README.md

 ## Usage

-There are two main commands in the cli and they're called `disallowed` and `duplicates`.
+There are two main commands in the CLI and they're called `disallowed` and `duplicates`.
 Each of these arguments takes a `--dry-run` option that will print the affected rows.

-Examples
+Examples:

 ```
 $ ./cli.rb disallowed --dry-run